vibeus/vibe-website/content/hardware/_index.md

       # url: '/customer/'

 feature_set_1:
-  title: A touchscreen computer built for a common workspace
+  title: A touchscreen whiteboard built for the modern workspace
   features:
-    - title: Vibe’s all-in-one modern design transforms your office into a flexible teamwork space
+    - title: Vibe’s all-in-one modern design transforms your office into a flexible collaborative space
       body: |
         Ditch the cables, mouse and keyboard clutter.
-With Vibe’s portable stand, any office can be morphed into a dynamic meeting space.
+With Vibe’s portable stand, any room becomes a dynamic meeting space.
       figure: img/hardware/feature-1.png
       class: is-feature-1
     - title: A 55” 4K UHD touch screen and stylus
       body: |
-        Vibe’s advanced drawing kit features an IR sensor that makes the stylus- to-touchscreen experience natural and familiar, like a marker on a traditional whiteboard.
+        Vibe’s advanced drawing kit features an IR sensor that makes the stylus-to-touchscreen experience natural and familiar, like a marker on a traditional whiteboard.
       figure: img/hardware/feature-2.png
       class: is-feature-2